ucldc/ucldc-docs/index.md

 Shared DAMS
 -----------------------------------------------------
 The Shared digital asset management system (DAMS) is a tool for object-level metadata and associated content file management, available for use by libraries within the University of California system.
 The DAMS is a customized implementation of the Nuxeo platform.

 Use the DAMS to build simple and complex objects - including images, texts, audio, video, etc. - import or create metadata records, and import or upload content files.
-Content in the Shared DAMS is not public until you designated it for harvest as described above.

-Explore the [DAMS User Guide]({{ site.url }}{{ site.baseurl }}/docs/dams/index/) for more information about managing content in the DAMS.
+Content in the Shared DAMS is not public until you designate it for harvest.
+[Explore the DAMS User Guide]({{ site.url }}{{ site.baseurl }}/docs/dams/index/).